Reflective and coreflective subcategories: Introduction

 In Section 7, the first half-dual of Corollary \ref{c:AbelianCategories} shows that if $\mathcal{A}$ is a preabelian category, then a subcategory $\mathcal{B}$ is coreflective if, and only if, it is precovering and closed under taking cokernels.
 In the particular case when $\mathcal{A}$ is abelian, we give in Theorem \ref{t:CoreflectiveAndAbelian} a handy criterion for such a coreflective subcategory to be also abelian.

 Motivated by the fact that, when $\mathcal{A}$ is abelian, any coreflective abelian subcategory with a set of generators must be the subcategory $\text{Pres}(\mathcal{U})$ of objects presented by some set $\mathcal{U}$ of objects, we study in Section 8 when the subcategory $\text{Pres}(\mathcal{U})$ is coreflective, coreflective abelian and coreflective abelian exact, respectively.
 Theorems \ref{t:PresCoreflective}, \ref{t.coreflective-abelian} and \ref{t:abexact} give necessary and sufficient conditions for that to happen.
+Their duals are gathered in Section 8*.

 In the final Section 9 we show several applications of the previous results.
 For instance, for a given AB3 abelian category $\mathcal{A}$, we determine the coreflective abelian and coreflective abelian exact subcategories of $\mathcal{A}$ that are module categories over a preadditive category or over a ring (Corollaries \ref{cor.coreflective-modulecategory} and \ref{cor.abexact-with-set-projgenerators}).
 In Theorem \ref{t:Gabriel-De la Pena} we prove that fully exact subcategories of module categories over small preadditive categories are always bireflective and they are exactly the ones induced by an epimorphism of preadditive categories.
 This extends the famous theorem of Gabriel and De la Pe\~na (see \cite{GabrieldelaPena}), who proved the result for module categories over rings.
 We end the section by showing that, given a Grothendieck category $\mathcal{G}$, the subcategory $\varinjlim(\text{fp}(\mathcal{G}))$ of the objects which are direct limits of finitely presented objects is a coreflective subcategory (Proposition \ref{prop.lim-fpG}).